Tom Basile: Publications and writings

-Basile wrote the 2017 book Tough Sell: Fighting The Media War In Iraq, published by Potomac Books.
-The book's foreword is by Ambassador John Bolton.
+Basile is the author of the 2017 book Tough Sell: Fighting The Media War In Iraq, published by Potomac Books.
+The book's foreword is by former US Ambassador to the UN and former National Security Advisor John Bolton.
 In the book, he relates his firsthand experiences in Baghdad during the Iraq War and criticizes the media for biased coverage.
 While he defends the Bush administration's decision to launch the war, he is critical of the communications strategy to defend the policy.
 Reviewing the book in the U.S. Army War College journal Parameters, James P. Farwell wrote, "Basile merits high credit for his patriotic service and his thought-provoking book that provides keen insights into what it takes to make strategic communication in war zones a success and into the obstacles to good strategic communication.
 Tough Sell is highly recommended.

+Tom Basile was featured in the 2022 documentary Crime and No Punishment, produced by Secure America Now.
+Basile began hosting long-form radio programs for Sirius XM in 2016 for the Patriot Channel and the Catholic Channel.
+Currently contributing to Sunday in America on Sirius XM Patriot radio, a week-in-review political show.

 Personal life

-Basile resides in Stony Point, New York, with his wife and their three children.
+Basile currently resides in Tennessee, with his wife and their three children.
 He is a Knight Commander with Star in the Roman Catholic Order of the Holy Sepulchre.
+He is a board member of Catholic Dads and an advisory board member of the Peter S. Kalikow School of Government, Public Policy and Public Service Programs (PPPS).